 Customer retention strategies focus on optimizing the lifetime value of existing customers.
 These include loyalty programs, customer service improvement, upselling and cross-selling, and proactive account management of key customers.

-Partnership strategies can fuel revenue expansion by providing exposure to new channels of sales, complementary capability, or enhanced market reach.
+Partnership strategies can fuel revenue expansion by providing exposure to new channels of sales, complementary capabilities, or enhanced market reach.
 The difficulty is identifying partners whose complementary strengths match yours in pursuing common objectives.

 Technology alliances can extend product or operating capabilities via integration with complementary technologies.
 This enables differentiated value propositions with premium price capability.

 Exit planning needs to start early in the investment cycle to maximize value realization.
-This requires knowledge of the points of view of potential acquirers and positioning the business for best valuation multiples at exit.
+This requires knowledge of the points of view of potential acquirers and positioning the business for the best valuation multiples at exit.

 Identification of strategic buyers requires consideration of likely acquirers who could attach strategic value to the business because of synergies, market consolidation potential, or complementary skills.
 Knowledge of buyer motives facilitates better positioning tactics.

 Financial buyer positioning is the process of creating businesses that are attractive to other financial investors or private equity firms.
-It involves demonstrating sustainable cash flow growth, scalable business, and repetitive value creation opportunity.
+It involves demonstrating sustainable cash flow growth, a scalable business, and a repetitive value creation opportunity.

 Effective value creation requires comprehensive measurement systems that track performance for all value creation activities.
 This includes establishing starting point metrics, setting improvement objectives, and maintaining ongoing reporting arrangements.